regstrtn/hashtag-clustering/README.md

 - Hand labeled dictionary of 6000 tags and their concepts
 - Test script for classifying new tags into respective clusters

+### Requirements
+Need to have the following installed for the code to work correctly:
+- Python 3.0, or higher
+- NLTK, along with wordnet

 ### Usage instructions
 - `/pattern_filter/filter_query_type_tags.py <hashtagfile>`
 Outputs a file containing segmented query type tags identified in the original hashtag file.